|

 Data Warehouse,

-license agreement between a participant and a covered entity that
+A license agreement between one participant (typically a covered entity) and a

-governs the use of Protected Health Information (PHI) that is part of
+governs the uses of Protected Health Information (PHI) that may be exchanged

 Covered Entity,